GCOM7140/group-project/README.md

 idea(s) should have the potential to become a concrete, comprehensive, and convincing Instagram campaign that logically stems from data-informed insights.

-Regarding the second requirement for the memo, we want to see that you have more than a surface-level understanding of the [juicelaundry point-of-sale data][juicelaundry], Google Review data, and [Google Trends data][Google Trends], all of which you are being trained to analyze.
-At a minimum, you should have already thought about and experimented with some`filter()` and `mutate()` statements that will get these datasets into the forms you need them in.
+Regarding the second requirement for this memo, we want to see that you have more than a surface-level understanding of the {juicelaundry} point-of-sale data, Google Review data, and [Google Trends][Google Trends] data, all of which you are being trained to analyze.
+At a minimum, you should have already thought about and experimented with some`filter()` and `mutate()` statements that will get these data sets into the forms you need them in.
 This is why it is important to not only describe your analysis but also describe the data you intend to use.
 Although not required, it will be exemplary if you describe any new-to-the-world tidy datasets that you compiled since composing your first status check memo.
-For example, you could supplement the `menu_item` and `sku` datasets in the juicelaundry package with comparable datasets for a competitor, such as Corner Juice, for example, if doing so would aid your decision making.
+For example, you could supplement the `sku` data set in the {juicelaundry}
+package with comparable datas ets for a competitor, such as Corner Juice, if doing so would aid your decision making.

 For the third requirement, two questions we want to see you convey answers to